Monster0506/dotfiles/README.md

 To use, run `./bootstrap.sh` in the directory in which you cloned or downloaded this repository.

+On average, this takes around 12 minutes to completely install on a fresh Debian machine.
+The longest part of the install is the install of [libboost](https://www.boost.org/), which takes around 2-4 minutes.
+You can remove and modify this yourself simply by removing or commenting out the relevant lines in the [packages](packages) file.

 ## Follow-up Steps

 Make sure to source ~/.bashrc `. ~/.bashrc`